bnreplah/Veracode-SBOM-WUI/README.md

 Veracode SBOM generator with terminal based user interface for generting an SBOM from an Agent-based scan

-> Docker is currently needed in order to run this script.
+> Docker is currently needed in order to run this script (SBOM.sh)

 In order to use this tool you have to have the following requirements:
 - Docker installed on the machine